 866-765-7800 Tupper Lake

-join us when then to get immersed in your wild world.
-There are
+Please join us to get immersed in your wild world.
+You can

-swimming otters, terrific engaging exhibits and plenty to explore
+There are swimming otters, terrific engaging exhibits and plenty

-outside and inside at the Center.
-The award-winning Center houses
+to explore outside and inside at the Center.
+The award-winning

-great exhibits including live exhibits and multi-media shows.
+Center houses great exhibits including live exhibits and multi-media

-theaters with high definition films, plenty of hands-on activities
+shows.
+There are theaters with high definition films, plenty of

-and hundreds of live animals from rare native trout, to porcupines,
+hands - on activities and hundreds of live animals from rare native

 The Wall Street Journal called it 'glorious' and the New York